nodejs/dynamic-modules/README.md

 > Note: **Dynamic Module Records have no dependencies.** This provides support for a single one-way boundary without further transitive dependencies on other modules in the graph, avoiding circular reference behaviours.
 This is distinct from integration with WASM or Binary AST which can have further transitive dependencies with the existing graph, therefore needing their own Abstract Module Record implementations.

+## ECMAScript 262 Changes

+The specification here relies on some minor changes in ECMA-262 itself, which are currently tracking in PR https://github.com/tc39/ecma262/pull/1306.

 ## Illustrative Example

 Consider the Source Text Module Record "main.js":